nihgwu/react-native-pie/README.md

 ## Install

 1. `npm i --save react-native-pie`
 2. Link the ART library to your ReactNative project ([how to link a library](https://facebook.github.io/react-native/docs/linking-libraries-ios.html#content)).
 You'll find the React ART library in `node_modules/react-native/Libraries/ART/ART.xcodeproj`

-> **for those who are using `react-native` with a version below `0.45`, please install `v0.1.0` instead**
+> **for those who are using `react-native` with a version below `0.45` , please install `v0.1.0` instead**
 > `npm i --save react-native-pie@0.1.0`

-> **On android there is a ring shape drawing issue in React Native, I've made a PR to resolve it https://github.com/facebook/react-native/pull/15042, I also made a warkarond for this compoent https://github.com/nihgwu/react-native-pie/commit/86adf51339854ef3dc50df8cef6d12afb9df7b82, and will remove it when that PR is shipped with a stable release**
+> **On android there is a ring shape drawing issue in React Native, I've made a PR to resolve it https://github.com/facebook/react-native/pull/15042, I also made a workarond for this component https://github.com/nihgwu/react-native-pie/commit/86adf51339854ef3dc50df8cef6d12afb9df7b82, and will remove it when that PR is shipped with a stable release**

 ## Usage